 What better way to introduce a foldable dog crate to your pups than to play games with them?

-Training your furbabies through games might sound too relaxing of an activity.
+Crate games for dogs might sound too relaxing of an activity.

 However, it’s actually a fun and exciting way of crate training since they won’t think too much about it at all.